Rated Excellent on TrustPilot

 Individuals also have visa fees, which are their responsibility.

-You can read more in our blog ‘Sponsor licence costs – everything you need to know’.
+You can read more in our guide: ‘Sponsor licence costs – everything you need to know’.

 Yes, it is possible to recover some fees that you pay in respect of the sponsored worker, although the Immigration Skills Charge cannot be recovered.
 Check out our blog on this issue.

 As an ethical employer ourselves, we are keen to promote ethical practices when it comes to claw back arrangements.
-If you are recruiting into a care role, check out our blog here.
+If you are recruiting into a care role, it may be worth visiting our dedicated page for such services.

 Starting with the positives, a sponsor licence allows access to a broader talent pool.
 Additionally, sponsored workers can only work for you, enhancing employee retention.